DouglasUrner/CS-Essential-Tasks/Developing Algorithms/Developing-Algorithms.md

 * Know that the three building blocks aro sufficient to express any correct computational algoritm.
 * Explain each of the three building blocks.
 * Identify examples of each of the building blocks in examples of actual code.
+* Implement an algorithm given a problem statement
 * Develop an original algorithm to solve a computing problem.
 * Express an algorithm in a flow chart.
 * Express an algorithm in pseudocode.